-Our feed stations are run by fantastic Action Medical Reserach volunteers.
-Please respect both the volunteers and fellow riders during at feed stations.
-At the feed stations you will find a range of snacks and treats, please note that we are not able to cater for every dietary requirement so please bring your own food if you have special requirements.
+Our aid stations are run by fantastic Action Medical Reserach volunteers.
+Please respect both the volunteers and fellow riders at the aid stations on the event.
+There will be a range of snacks and treats at the feed stations but if you have any specific dietary requirements please bring your own food.

-Location / Route option Champion Classic Cool Shalford Village Hall 20 miles 20 miles N/A Bulmer Village Hall 50 miles N/A N/A Great Dunmow Pavillion 81 miles 49 miles 16.5 miles
+Location / Route option Champion Classic Cool

+Little Bealings Hall 22 miles 22 miles 22 miles

+Fressingfield Village Hall 56 miles N/A N/A

+Bruisyard Village Hall N/A 55 miles N/A

+Westhall Village Hall 77 miles N/A N/A